fooof-tools/fooof_mat/README.md

 ## Potential Matlab Implementation

 The above workflows still use the Python implementation of FOOOF.
-This has some perks, in that running the exact same code means that there are no worries about maintaining and verying the consistency between multiple implementations.
-However, it does still require the somewhat annoying coordinating between languages, if one wants to use Matlab.
-The only way to get around this would be to have re-implemenation of the algorithm in Matlab, in which case it could be used in a stand-alone manner.
+This has some perks, in that running the exact same code means that there are no worries about maintaining and verying the consistency between multiple implementations of the code.
+However, it does still require this somewhat annoying coordinating between languages, if one wants to use Matlab.
+The only way to get around this would be to have a re-implemenation of the algorithm in Matlab, in which case it could be used in a stand-alone manner.

-As of right now, there are no plans for a full re-implementation from us of the algorithm in Matlab from us - it's non-trivial to re-write, test, confirm equivalence, and then continuously maintain two versions.
+As of right now, there are no plans for us to a full re-implementation of the algorithm in Matlab - it's non-trivial to re-write, test, confirm equivalence, and then continuously maintain two versions.
 That said, the code is open, so if want to try and do this yourself, go for it!